zotero-chinese/styles/tests/styles/418huazhong-university-of-science-and-technology/test.md

   <div class="csl-entry">[84]	A. Fistek, E. Jester, K. Sonnenberg.
 Everybody’s got a little music in them: Using music therapy to connect, engage, and motivate.
 Milwaukee, WI, United States, 2017</div>
   <div class="csl-entry">[85]	S. Maddox, J. Hurling, E. Stewart, A. Edwards.
 If mama ain’t happy, nobody’s happy: The effect of parental depression on mood dysregulation in children.
 New Orleans, LA, United States, 2016</div>
   <div class="csl-entry">[86]	J. Pearson.
 Fat talk and its effects on state-based body image in women.
 Sydney, NSW, Australia, 2018</div>
   <div class="csl-entry">[87]	D. De Boer, T. LaFavor.
-The art and significance of successfully identifying resilient individuals A person-focused approach.
-In: Perspectives on resilience: Conceptualization, measurement, and enhancement, Portland, OR, United States, 2018</div>
+The art and significance of successfully identifying resilient individuals A person-focused approach. in: Perspectives on resilience: Conceptualization, measurement, and enhancement, Portland, OR, United States, 2018</div>
   <div class="csl-entry">[88]	L. Harris.
 Instructional leadership perceptions and practices of elementary school leaders [Unpublished doctoral dissertation].
 University of Virginia, 2014</div>
   <div class="csl-entry">[89]	M. M. Hollander.
 Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: 10289373 [Doctoral dissertation].
 University of Wisconsin–Madison, 2017</div>
   <div class="csl-entry">[90]	V. H. Hutcheson.
 Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents [Master’s thesis].
 The College of William &#38; Mary, 2012</div>